SaraFarinya/neo-last-will/README.md

 </p>

 ## neo-python-gui-extension
-The [neo-python](https://github.com/CityOfZion/neo-python) cli can be operated with the graphical user interface.
+The [neo-python](https://github.com/CityOfZion/neo-python) cli is all you need to interact with the blockchain and your contract and it can be operated with the graphical user interface.
 The gui also has a tab to author documents and computate hash which can be used as input to the last-will-contract.

 Watch the demo video: